library(tidyverse)12 Grouping by dates

 12.2 Plucking date parts

-If you look at the lubridate cheetsheet under “GET AND SET DATE COMPONENTS” you’ll see functions to pluck out parts of a date, like year().
+If you look at the lubridate cheatsheet under “GET AND SET DATE COMPONENTS” you’ll see functions to pluck out parts of a date, like year().
+(There is a web version of that cheatsheet, though I like the PDF better.)

 If we have a date, like perhaps Taylor Swift’s birthday, we can pluck the year from it.